nbQA-dev/nbQA/README.md

 $ python -m pip install -U nbqa
 ```

-Or if you are using conda:
+Or, if you are using conda:
 ```console
 $ conda install -c conda-forge nbqa
 ```

 ## 🚀 Examples